Back pay is exactly what it sounds like — money that pays you back!

 However, on SSDI you can never receive:

-Not only are these waiting periods annoying to deal with and budget for, they can make it very confusing to try and calculate what you’re entitled to.
+Not only are these waiting periods annoying to deal with and budget for, but they can make it very confusing to try and calculate what you’re entitled to.

 Let’s get some clarity with a few more practical examples.